National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 The Ideal Technical Sales Engineer Will Have:

-• Proven experience in capital equipment and/or metal powder sales.
+• Proven experience in technical sales

 • Strong interpersonal and communication skills to manage customer relationships.